apache/trafficcontrol/docs/source/api/v5/multiple_servers_capabilities.rst

 -----------------
 :serverIds:          List of :term:`Server` ids (integral, unique identifier) associated with a :term:`Server Capability`
 :serverCapabilities: List of :term:`Server Capability` names to associate with a :term:`Server` id
+:pageType:           To determine which configuration (server or server capabilities) is requesting deletion.
+Only two values are permitted: `server` or `sc` (short for server capability).
+If `server` is chosen, it implies that multiple server capabilities are to be deleted for a given server id.
+If `sc` is chosen, it implies that multiple server ids are to be deleted for a given server capability.

 .. code-block:: http
 	:caption: Request Example